 While the highest points go to building contractors with a certified quality management system, having an implemented system is still recognised as valuable.

-If you are a building contractor applying for pre-qualification and you have too many answers in the left-most “No, Never” column, give us a call about putting some systems in place that will get you closer to achieving PQC.
+If you are a building contractor applying for pre-qualification and you have too many answers in the left-most "No, Never" column, we can help you put some systems in place that will get you closer to achieving PQC.